 That’s why it can be a good idea to look for degree programs that are designed to be completed in three years.
 Another option is to look for degree programs that give designated three-year students priority in registration and class selection.

-That being said, these programs can be very demanding and exhausting, Wiedman said.
+But keep in mind these programs can be very demanding and exhausting, Wiedman cautioned.

 “U.K. schools do not require students to take all those ‘fluff’ classes,” Moon said in an interview.
 In contrast to American universities, which typically have numerous general education requirements, U.K. universities encourage students to dive right into their major.
 The result is that most U.K. university students earn a bachelor’s degree in three years, and it is possible to earn both a bachelor’s and master’s in four years, she explained.